abhikbanerjee/Kubernetes_Exercise_FIles/AWS_rc_rs_deploy.md

 As you can see, rather than listing the individual pods, Kubernetes shows us the Replica Set.
 Notice that the name of the Replica Set is the Deployment name and a hash value.

-We can check the pods for the deployment
+We can check the pods for the deployment (and also behind the scenes the dpeloyment creates a replica sets)

 ```
-# kubectl get pods
+# kubectl get deploy,po,rs
 NAME                        READY     STATUS    RESTARTS   AGE
 soaktest-3914185155-7gyja   1/1       Running   0          2m
 soaktest-3914185155-lrm20   1/1       Running   0          2m